Businesses and Professions

 (17) To certify, pursuant to chapter 20 of title 17, the nature and permanency of a person's illness or disability, the date when that person was last examined and that it would be an undue hardship for the person to vote at the polls so that the person may obtain a mail ballot;

 (18) To the central cancer registry;

-(19) To the Medicaid fraud control unit of the attorney general's office for the investigation or prosecution of criminal or civil wrongdoing by a health care provider relating to his or her or its provision of health care services to then Medicaid eligible recipients or patients, residents, or former patients or residents of long term residential care facilities; provided, that any information obtained shall not be admissible in any criminal proceeding against the patient to whom that information pertains;
+(19) To the Medicaid fraud control unit of the attorney general's office for the investigation or prosecution of criminal or civil wrongdoing by a healthcare provider relating to his, her, or its provision of healthcare services to then-Medicaid-eligible recipients or patients, residents, or former patients or residents of long-term residential-care facilities; provided, that any information obtained shall not be admissible in any criminal proceeding against the patient to whom that information pertains;

 (22) A hospital may release the fact of a patient's admission and a general description of a patient's condition to persons representing themselves as relatives or friends of the patient or as a representative of the news media.
-The access to confidential health care information to persons in accredited educational programs under appropriate provider supervision shall not be deemed subject to release or transfer of that information under subsection (a) of this section; or
+The access to confidential healthcare information to persons in accredited educational programs under appropriate provider supervision shall not be deemed subject to release or transfer of that information under subsection (a);

-(24) To a probate court of competent jurisdiction, petitioner, respondent, and/or their attorneys, when the information is contained within a decision-making assessment tool which conforms to the provisions of § 33-15-47.
+(24) To a probate court of competent jurisdiction, petitioner, respondent, and/or their attorneys, when the information is contained within a decision-making assessment tool that conforms to the provisions of § 33-15-47.

-(1) Limit authorized access to personally identifiable confidential health care information to persons having a "need to know" that information; additional employees or agents may have access to that information which does not contain information from which an individual can be identified;
+(1) Limit authorized access to personally identifiable confidential healthcare information to persons having a "need to know" that information; additional employees or agents may have access to that information that does not contain information from which an individual can be identified;

 (4) Take no disciplinary or punitive action against any employee or agent solely for bringing evidence of violation of this chapter to the attention of any person.